 If you’ve read our post on buying a beginner skateboard, you may be the proud owner of a new skateboard (hopefully you’ve got it from your local skate shop).
-You’ve made sure it’s the right size for you before you’ve bought it.
+You’ve used our skateboard sizing tool to make sure it’s the right size for you before you bought it.
 So what next?

-Even if you’ve chosen the right size board, the trucks are not set up for you right out of the box.
-Everyone is different weights and different shoe sizes, and even your desired style or riding may affect how you adjust your trucks.
+Even if you’ve chosen the right size board, the trucks are not necessarily set up for you out of the box.
+Everyone is different weights and different shoe sizes, and even your desired riding style may affect how you adjust your trucks.
 The bushings (the rubber discs in the trucks) may also be softer in some setups than others.

-If the trucks are too loose for you, you will wobble when you pick up some moderate speed.
+If the trucks on your skateboard are too loose, you will wobble when you pick up moderate speed.
+You might get wheel bite (which is when the wheel rubs against the board).
 You should tighten your trucks.
-Be wary of going downhill if you feel you might be in this camp.
+Be wary of going down any hills if you feel you might be in this camp.
+Many an aspiring skateboarder has taken a slam going down a hill with loose trucks, and haven’t felt confident enough to get back on board again.

-You won’t be able to turn in a tight enough circle.
-Looser trucks are more forgiving.
-Sometime when you are losing your balance, loose trucks will allow a tighter turn which will keep your skateboard underneath you, where tight trucks won’t and you’ll need to step off to avoid falling to the ground.
+If your trucks are too tight you won’t be able to turn in a tight circle.
+Why would you need loose trucks?
+Well, looser trucks are more forgiving.
+When you are losing your balance, loose trucks will permit a tighter turning circle, meaning it’s more likely you can steer the board back under your centre of gravity.
+Tight trucks will make it harder to steer the board back underneath you, and you’ll need to step off to avoid falling to the ground.
 You need to loosen your trucks.

 Test and adjust your trucks

-Try setting up a slalom course, and try and carve around the markers.
-Start with wide gaps between the markers and gradually move the markers closer together to train on your carving.
+Try setting up a slalom course, and try and carve around the cones.
+Start with wide gaps between the cones and gradually move the cones closer together to improve your carving.

 How to adjust the trucks

 To adjust skateboard trucks, get a skate tool, or a spanner, and adjust the kingpin.
 The kingpin is the largest nut on the truck.
 Turn clockwise to tighten, and anti-clockwise to loosen.
-Adjust about a quarter turn at at time.
+Adjust your trucks about a quarter turn each time.
 Then try your slalom again.
+Ensure you have a few goes before making further adjustments so you can get past the initial disruption of the change.
 If you’re not happy, make another quarter turn adjustment until you feel it is right for you.

 What if the trucks are still too stiff/loose after adjusting?